 BLACK TRANSFERWARE POT LID

-This Victorian 4 " wide x 2 " tall covered ceramic earthenware container was made during Victorian times and contained a delicious Potted Tongue paste.
-During Victorian and Edwardian times, these pots allowed people to keep these staple food pastes without spoiling.
+This Victorian 3 1/2 " wide x 1 3/4 " tall covered ceramic earthenware container was made during Victorian times and contained a finely ground Anchovy fish paste.
+During Victorian and Edwardian times, these pots allowed people to keep fish and bloater pastes without spoiling.

 The English Coat of Arms, including the crowned English Lion and the sinister Scottish unicorn, chained because he was considered a dangerous beast.
 It also includes the motto of the English monarchs, Dieu et Mon droit (God and my right) and the motto of the Order of the Garter, Honi soit qui mal y pense (shamed be he who thinks ill of it).

 The piece is in great condition.
 Best, cleanest one we have seen.